storj-archived/storj-bounty-program/bounty-details.rst

 All requests should go to bounty@storj.io.

-.. _How nontechnical bounties are reviewed:
+.. _How Nontechnical Bounties are Reviewed:

-How nontechnical bounties are reviewed
+How Nontechnical Bounties are Reviewed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~